Restore an AlloyDB Omni cluster using Barman

 After the service restarts, connect to your AlloyDB Omni server.
 You should see your restored databases and data.

-Recover from a specific point in time
+Recover to a specific point in time

 To perform a point-in-time recovery, follow the same steps listed in the previous section, with one modification.
 When you run the barman recover command, you must also specify one of the Barman point-in-time recovery options.